Advocacy

 Credit: xiaobuVEGAN

 In China, xiaobuVEGAN is reshaping public discussion by introducing food ethics and sustainability into spaces where they have traditionally been overlooked.
-The organisation runs media campaigns and in-person events that encourage thoughtful engagement and challenge familiar narratives.
+The organization runs media campaigns and in-person events that encourage thoughtful engagement and challenge familiar narratives.

-With support from the ProVeg Grants programme, xiaobuVEGAN launched a popular debate series based on a well-known Chinese talk-show format.
+With support from the ProVeg Grants program, xiaobuVEGAN launched a popular debate series based on a well-known Chinese talk-show format.
 Episodes have explored whether plant-based meat can help solve environmental crises, and whether veganism is only for the wealthy.
 Each one has reached more than a million viewers.
 Led by founder Monica Wang, the team is building platforms that make plant-based topics more visible in public life.

 ProVeg Grantees: Supporting grassroots food-system change